fenago/deep-learning-for-nlp/Lab Guides/chapter_30/Lab_18.md

 In this section, we will develop the translation model.
 This involves both loading and preparing the clean text data ready for modeling and defining and training the model on the prepared data.
-Let’s start off by loading the datasets so that we can prepare the data.
+Let's start off by loading the datasets so that we can prepare the data.
 The function below named load clean sentences() can be used to load the train, test, and both datasets in turn.